Fortunatusmokaya/dreaded-v2/README.md

 Incase of any issues, contact me  [here](https://wa.me/+254114018035) via WhatsApp.

 Modifying the bot structure is at your own risk.
-We won't offer technical support if error occur.
+We won't offer technical support if error occur, also use bots on WhatsApp at your own risk, you may be flagged for spam.

 ## License